 Don’t be shy!
 Enjoy the amazing foods Malaysia has to offer.
 26 tips to have you ordering like a local.

 So you’ve landed in Malaysia and you’re feeling hungry.
-You know there are heaps of Malaysian dishes you must try but you don’t speak the language, and you don’t know what you’re meant to do when you order because it’s not quite like the cafes back home.
+You know there are heaps of Malaysian Dishes that will Blow Your Mind… Not Your Budget! but you don’t speak the language, and you don’t know what you’re meant to do when you order because it’s not quite like the cafes back home.

 Even the bravest of us can feel a bit nervous about walking into a hawker centre or local restaurant when you don’t know the customs 100%.
 You don’t want to offend anyone and you don’t want to make a fool of yourself, but you don’t want to miss the amazing food.